Russian oil giant Lukoil had big dreams for its U.S. gas stations. The invasion of Ukraine could spell the end.

 “They didn’t understand American business, American law, the amount of red tape it takes to get things done,” Tusinac said.

-Lukoil told station operators they planned to build an oil refinery in the U.S. and ship oil straight from Russia — which would give them a pricing advantage, said Tusinac and Gill.
+Lukoil told station operators it planned to build an oil refinery in the United States and ship oil straight from Russia — which would give it a pricing advantage, said Tusinac and Gill.

 “That fizzled,” Tusinac recalled.

 Instead, Lukoil buys gasoline from the Phillips 66 refinery in Linden, N.J., according to three station operators.
 Phillips 66 declined to comment on its Linden plant.
-But multiple refinery customers who spoke on the anonymity to discuss refinery operations said the crude oil mostly came from North America, South America and sometimes West Africa.
+But multiple refinery customers who spoke on the condition of anonymity to discuss refinery operations said the crude oil mostly comes from North America, South America and sometimes West Africa.

-In more recent years, the United States had not played a large role in Lukoil’s international expansion.
+In more recent years, the United States has not played a large role in Lukoil’s international expansion.
 In 2014, after Russia invaded the Crimea region of Ukraine, new, relatively mild U.S. sanctions barred the provision of certain services and advanced technologies to Lukoil and several other Russian energy companies.

-Several former executives said that Lukoil had largely declined to pursue energy exploration in the United States.
+Several former executives said that Lukoil has largely declined to pursue energy exploration in the United States.

 “Looking at stuff in the U.S. at the time I was there was never really on the table,” said Robin Winkle, a former Lukoil executive in Houston who left in 2017.
 “I suspect there was a concern that, yes, with the sanctions in place already, it would be difficult for the company to own assets in the U.S.”